 Are you ready for enrollment season?

-For many working people, benefits enrollment season is coming up very soon.
 Open enrollment is the period during which you review your benefit options and choose which ones you want to enroll in for next year.
 These include health insurance, life insurance, and tax-advantaged healthcare benefits accounts, among others.
 Whether you sign up for benefits through an employer, or choose to enroll through an exchange, you need to be prepared.

 Here are a few tips to help you get ready for enrollment season: